Vikas2171/Finite-Difference-Method/README.md

 1. Ensure that MATLAB is properly installed and configured to run the provided scripts.
 2. The grid resolution and simulation parameters can be adjusted in the scripts to suit different problem sizes and resolutions.
-3. For theory and detailed explanation of the methods, refer to the `documentation.pdf` file included in the repository.
+3. For theory and detailed explanation of the methods, refer to the [Documentation](https://docs.google.com/presentation/d/1EKptOWMXIFsXeU-AglO7u-vVLGhU4iwj/edit?usp=sharing&ouid=112359432576437648839&rtpof=true&sd=true) provided.
 ## Installation

 1. Clone the repository or download the project files.